Path.Finder

-Path.Finder (stylised as PATH.FINDER) is the fourth extended play by American electronic music producer Notaker.
-It was released by Canadian record label Monstercat on April 8, 2019.
-It contains six songs, including features of Singer-songwriter Karra and Eric Lumiere.
-The two singles "Into the Light" and "Each Other" were each released on January 31, 2019, and on March 18, 2019, respectively.
+Path.Finder (stylised in all caps) is the fourth extended play by American electronic music producer Notaker, released by Monstercat on April 8, 2019.
+It was preceded by the singles "Into the Light" and "Each Other".
+Karra and Eric Lumiere provide guest vocals.

 Background and release

-The extended play released as a follow up to Notaker's previous extended play, Erebus I, released in 2018 on Canadian record label Mau5trap.
+The extended play was released as a follow-up to Notaker's previous extended play, Erebus I, released in 2018 on Canadian record label Mau5trap.
 It was marked as Notaker's second extended play release by Monstercat, since the release of his Genesis extended play in 2017.
 Path.Finder was released as the third in his Vessel series, which was released as a way to "showcase and discuss stories and themes not possible to convey in just one song".

 To promote Path.Finder, two songs from the extended play were released as singles.
-Its lead single, "Into the Light", was released on January 31, 2019, and it's sophomore single "Each Other" on March 18.
+Its lead single, "Into the Light", was released on January 31, 2019, and its sophomore single "Each Other" on March 18.
 On April 8, 2019, the album was released exclusively as a digital download on international digital stores through Monstercat.